JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - bubbles converted into stars using code adapted from [coding Artist](https: //www.youtube.com/watch?v=LZx_Hyudmdw)
 - code to prompt user to flip device on smaller devices adapted from [Jarrod Whitley](https://stackoverflow.com/uestions/50766953/how-can-i-code-a-pop-up-text-box-that-only-appears-on-mobile-devices-when-the-sc)
 - /* styling to shape the info div like a flag adapted from [Zoe Rooney](https://css-tricks.com/the-shapes-of-css/#Flag)
+- feedback from mentor Anthony on first meet up to change overlay of congrats message to lighter colour & style the how to play modal: make it bigger